ovh/docs/pages/storage_and_backup/object_storage/s3_location/guide.en-gb.md

 ## Object Storage S3

 OVHcloud Object Storage S3 can be accessed through a unique endpoint: `https://s3.<region>.io.cloud.ovh.net`.
-This unique endpoint can address both Standard and High Performance storage classes.
+This unique endpoint can address all buckets and all objects in both Standard and High Performance storage classes.
 All S3 API operations are supported with this unique endpoint.

 ### List of available regions